hackclub/chronicle/DATA_POLICY.md

 Hack Club Data Policy
 =====================

 Right now, at HQ, there are a bajillion different places where data is stored.
-Sprig saves game files in S3, HQ event registrations are spread across Airtable, Google Sheets, and Postgres DBs, club applications are in a separate Airtable DB, Slack activity is in the Slack analytics dashboard, there is stuff all over GitHub, Hack Club Bank has its own separate Airtable DBs and Postgres, and a bunch more places too.
+Sprig saves game files in S3, HQ event registrations are spread across Airtable, Google Sheets, and Postgres DBs, club applications are in a separate Airtable DB, Slack activity is in the Slack analytics dashboard, there is stuff all over GitHub, HCB has its own separate Airtable DBs and Postgres, and a bunch more places too.

 This has made it very difficult to answer basic questions like: "who are active Hack Clubbers within driving distance of AngelHacks?" or "who came to Epoch and has contributed to Hack Club repos on GitHub?".